|Approval Date||04 Dec 2018|

 |DAC Sector Code||31110|

-The present intervention concerns the first phase of the Shire Valley Transformation Program (SVTP-I).
-The project is to provide access to reliable gravity fed irrigation and drainage services, secure land tenure for smallholder farmers and strengthened management of wetlands and protected areas.
+The proposed operation is the first phase of the Shire Valley Transformation Program (SVTP-I) in Malawi.
 SVTP is a program of three sequential but partially overlapping phases (with different financiers entering at different times and in parallel financing arrangements).
+The program is to provide access to reliable gravity fed irrigation and drainage services, secure land tenure for smallholder farmers and strengthened management of wetlands and protected areas.
 SVTP-I will provide the necessary infrastructure and enabling environment to scale up the deployment of agricultural technologies under SVTP-II in line with the Technologies for African Agricultural Transformation (TAAT) framework to increase agricultural productivity and value addition.
 SVTP-II shifts investment focus to agricultural investment, private sector and value chain support, as well as the investments in bulk infrastructure for the SVIP-II area.
 Finally, SVTP-III is the massive scale up phase of investments to the SVIP-II area.
 SVTP-I has a time frame of seven years from 2018 to 2025 and total cost net of taxes and duties, is UA 155.93 million.
 The project has four main components, namely: (i) Irrigation Service and Infrastructure Provision; (ii) Land Tenure and Natural Resources Management Support; (iii) Agriculture development and Commercialization; and (iv) Project Management and Coordination.

 The SVTP-1 objective is to contribute to poverty reduction through increased value addition and provision of infrastructure for increased agricultural productivity and climate adaptation.